Articles

 Have you ever dreamt of developing a system where everything in the world can be changed at once without fail?
 What will you do with it?

-Thankfully Computer Scientist, Eric Brewer, proved that such system can not exist with his famous CAP theorem:
+Thankfully Computer Scientist, Eric Brewer, proved that such a system cannot exist with his famous CAP theorem:

 A distributed system cannot simultaneously be consistent, available, and partition tolerant where: